jurek-zsl/jebacInstaling/README.md

 - The window will appear on page with answer and refetch button.
 - When word is found it will autopaste correct answer.
 - If it found wrong word or didn't find at all click refetch multiple times.

-> [!NOTE]
-> Sometimes words don't have .mp3 files so answers wouldn't be found, keep that in mind.